Black Pepper Health Benefits and Side Effects

 It was a very early adoption of a type of supplement.
 Since then, black pepper has been known to arouse the circulation and flow of mucus in the oesophagus.

 Asthmatic patients can also get the severity of their symptoms reduced.
-As one research paper showed that when taking black pepper consistently through diet or supplementation, it helped alleviate irritation and pressure around the chest caused by colds and inflammation.
+As one research paper showed that when taking it consistently through diet or supplementation, it helped alleviate irritation and pressure around the chest caused by colds and inflammation.

 Black pepper is antibacterial, helping relieve cold and coughs through mucus secretion and production, as well as killing bacteria.
-Just a teaspoon of honey mixed with ground black pepper can be effective at getting rid of a cold:
+Just a teaspoon of honey mixed with ground it can be effective at getting rid of a cold:

 It’s recommended to add the honey and pepper mix to a chai tea for the added effect of soothing your throat while decongesting your chest and sinuses.